 Neck pain is whenever your neck hurts.
-Pain in neck when lying down is a common problem which have many causes.
+Pain in the neck when lying down is a common problem that has many causes.
 Your neck has a hard job.
 Holds the same weight as a bowling ball all day long.
 The bones at the top of the spine, along with muscles and ligaments, support the head, which weighs about 11 pounds.

 It can be a delicate balance.
 Things like poor sleep and poor posture can cause neck pain, as more than one-quarter of American adults can tell you.
 This is usually not a sign of a more serious health problem.